 And I get it, I get it all.
-Even the stuff I don't get, I'm try and empathize.
+Even the stuff I don't get, I'm trying and empathize.

-This month I'm facing falling grades, the difficulties of staying involved in the lives of my best friends when they lived states and continents apart, and qualms with connecting to Tiffilah.
+This month I'm facing failing grades, the difficulties of staying involved in the lives of my best friends when they live states and continents apart, and qualms with connecting to Tiffilah.
 And while my mom, has always insisted "I think you're cool," sometimes, not often but sometimes, I fail to see it.

 Some days you'll face situations where you feel dehumanized and undetermined- you may even be changing bed pans-literally dealing with crap.
 But in that gloom, when insecurities get the best of you, remember a day will come when you'll save the world.
 And while you're waiting, go ahead and get dressed.